 The small broom icon clears all text from the console.

-The console also supports recalling previous commands using the arrow keys.
-Whilst using the console, tapping UP ARROW will retrieve the last command that was ran.
+will retrieve the last command that was ran.
 You can browse through the available history using the arrow keys.

 Terminal